Texas is a state of big ideas and bigger personalities.

 Consider the key differentiators that will set your business apart from its competition.
 These are the brand-related factors that should guide you as you consider names for your business.

 It is, of course, also essential that the name you select be original and available.
-Because a business name is a unique identifier, your business cannot share a name with any other business entity.
+Because a business name is a unique identifier, your business cannot share a name with any other entity.

 So, before committing to a business name in Texas, there are three searches you should conduct to ensure that you can legally secure the name you want.